dtjohnso/ACACS-class-2019/index.md

 ## 4. Textual factors

-In the Greek, there are a few significant textual factors, none of which affect interpretation.
+In the Greek, there are a few significant textual factors, most of which do not affect interpretation.

 Paul's quotation varies the word order slightly from the text passed down to us by the Septuagint of Malachi: